kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   in  `.status.activeInterceptors`.
 If not, it should abort the eviction process or output an error (e.g. via an event or a condition).
-- Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request is not stuck. `Started` condition should also be set the first time this field is set.
+- Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request is not stuck. `.status.interceptors[].startTime` should also be set the first time this field is set.
 - Update `.status.interceptors[].expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
 This can be modified later to change the estimate.
-- Add `Started` condition to `.status.interceptors[].conditions` when it first starts processing the eviction process.
+- Set `.status.interceptors[].completionTime` indicate whether the eviction process has completed or not.
-- Reconcile  `Complete` condition in `.status.interceptors[].conditions` to indicate whether the eviction process has completed or not.
+- Set `.status.message` to inform about the progress of the eviction in human-readable form.
-- Add additional conditions to `.status.interceptors[].conditions` to inform about the progress of the eviction in human-readable form.
+- Optionally, `.status.conditions` can be set for additional details about the eviction request.
 - Optionally, an event can be emitted to inform about the start/progress of the eviction.
 Or lack thereof, if the eviction request is blocked.
 The interceptor should ensure that an appropriate number of events is emitted. `event.involvedObject` should be set to the current EvictionRequest.